Machine Unlearning: A Comprehensive Survey: Background

-Privacy leakage occurs in both unlearning verification and privacy threats in unlearning two parts.
-In unlearning verification, researchers tried to use privacy leakage attacks to verify if the specific data is unlearned.
-In the privacy and security issues in unlearning, researchers tried to design effective inference attacks tailored to machine unlearning.
-The basic attack of privacy leakage in a machine learning setting is membership inference, which determines if a data sample was used in the ML model updating process or not.
-When a sample is fully known to the adversary, learning which model was trained based on it will leak information about the model.
-A generic membership inference process was introduced in \cite{shokri2017membership}. \citeauthor{shokri2017membership} first trained the shadow models to simulate the target machine-learning model.
+\textbf{Privacy Leakage Attacks.} Privacy leakage occurs in both unlearning verification and privacy threats in two parts of unlearning.
+In unlearning verification, researchers tried to use privacy leakage attacks to verify whether the specific data is unlearned.
+Regarding the privacy and security issues in unlearning, researchers have tried to design effective inference attacks tailored to machine unlearning.
+The basic attack of privacy leakage in a machine learning setting is membership inference, which determines if a sample was employed in the model updating process or not.
+When an attacker fully knows a sample, knowing which model was trained on it will leak information about the model.
+A generic membership inference process was introduced in \cite{shokri2017membership}. \citeauthor{shokri2017membership} first trained the shadow models to approach the target ML models.
 Then, they observed and stored the different outputs of the shadow models based on different inputs, in or not, in the trainset.
 They used these stored outputs as samples to train the membership inference attack model.